 VIEWS FOR DAYS (AND NIGHTS)

-For all the new-fangled hotels that have opened up in the last few years, many with incredible views of Hong Kong, The Ritz-Carlton Hong Kong might still have its best – from over 100 floors above sea-level (when the clouds and weather allows).
+For all the new hotels that have opened up in the last few years, many with incredible views of Hong Kong, The Ritz-Carlton Hong Kong still features one of its best – from over 100 floors above sea-level (when the clouds and weather allows).

 HOME AWAY FROM HOME

 The hotel that put local designer Andre Fu on the international map, The Upper House‘s residential style design is more akin to a luxury apartment or serviced apartment than a hotel, complemented by some of the largest entry level rooms and entry level suites in the city.
 Add in the warm and welcoming staff, and you truly have a home away from home.

 Want a little bit of everything but can’t decide on a hotel?
 Then stay at the Four Seasons Hotel Hong Kong – from its location in downtown Central to its array of world-class food and dining options, sizeable rooms (many with harbour views), its resort-styled pool, the spa and more, it really is the complete package.